 Social Work Practicum II builds on the skills and knowledge from Social Work Practicum I with a goal of exposure to and involvement in more complex practice situations.
 Students integrate social work theories and methods in work with individuals, families, groups, and/or communities.
 Students are expected to demonstrate social work practice skills related to assessment, shared participation in the client change process, and interventions with a variety of client groups.
 Reflective practice and a focus on professionalism, social work ethics, and the standards of practice contribute to the continued development of social work identity.
 Practicum seminars will be delivered using a blended delivery format, including both in-person and online meetings.
-The Social Work diploma is governed by accreditation standards set by the Alberta College of Social Workers.
-Accreditation standards require that students are supervised by a Registered Social Worker resulting in tutorials that may be scheduled outside of regular class time.
+The Social Work diploma is governed by accreditation standards set by the Alberta College of Social Worker resulting in tutorials that may be scheduled outside of regular class time.
 Prerequisite(s): A grade of C or higher in all of SLWK 1287, SLWK 2218, and SLWK 2222 and a grade of C or higher in one of SLWK 2221 or INTS 3331.
-Community Service Learning